 Be wary of 'text' attribute

-In many elements, you may find that text attribute provides good uniqueness.
-But before deciding to use text attribute, carefully evaluate if this text will remain the same over a period of time and under different use cases.
+For many elements, you may find that text attribute provides good uniqueness.
+But before deciding to use text attribute, carefully evaluate if this text will remain the same over a period of time and more importantly, under different use cases in your application.

 Consider the example below:

-This username link element will recognize perfectly as long as you are always running the test as Thomas.
-But if you run the same test with another customer account, this element will not be identified, as the name of the customer won't match the name that this element is looking for.
+In this case, username link element will recognize perfectly with "text" attribute, as long as you are always running the test as Thomas.
+But if you run the same test with another customer account, this element will not be identified, as the name of the customer won't match the name that this element is expecting.

 Having said that, there may be perfectly valid cases for using text attribute as in the example below.
-Forgot Password Link is a link with static text and the text is functional.
-Safe to use.
+Forgot Password Link is a link with static text and this text is functional and safe to use.